SableRaf/signalfilter/README.md

 Signal Filter is built upon the [OneEuroFilter](http://www.lifl.fr/~casiez/1euro/) by [Géry Casiez](http://www.lifl.fr/~casiez).
 It uses the Java implementation by [Stéphane Conversy](http://lii-enac.fr/~conversy/).

 *Note: Signal Filter is considered beta and should not be used for production.
+The API is not final (some features and function names may change slightly).
 Please report bugs and submit feature requests on the [issues](https://github.com/SableRaf/SignalFilter/issues) page.*

 ## About